jbyuki/swan.lua/README.md

 ## swan.lua

-A _work-in-progress_ symbolic math toolbox written in Lua.
+A _work-in-progress_ symbolic math toolbox written in Lua for learning purposes.

 ### Goals